 So, she decided that she and I could have a sister’s sleepover and spend the night at a fancy hotel.
 The closest one she could find was about 25 miles away.
 It was in a small town called Franklin that grew by leaps and bounds after one of the largest and most popular malls around was built there.

-We both like history so we decided to tour a historic place since we would be there anyhow.
+We both like history so we decided to tour a historic place since we would be in the area anyhow.
 There are several old historic homes in the immediate area, the most famous being the Carter house, which is a National Historic Landmark from the Civil War.
 It was probably not the best time to relive Civil War history with Civil War symbols under much criticism.
 However, we reasoned that you cannot forget history.
 You can learn from it without glorifying what happened in a dark period of the past.

 The house, of course, was very old, a Federalist style brick farmhouse.
 It also had several out buildings, including a smokehouse and a log slave cabin which represented several that were there in the past.
 The kitchen was also a separate building.
-This was common a in the 1800’s.
+This was common in the 1800’s.
 If it caught fire while cooking in an open fireplace, the entire house would not burn down.

 A few pieces of the Carter’s furniture were in the home now, but it was largely furnished with period antiques that were typical of the time.
 The item that I like most was a sampler embroidered by Mrs. Carter.